ejordan1/Superballs/README.md

 <img width="1368" alt="Screen Shot 2019-09-13 at 8 01 53 AM" src="https://user-images.githubusercontent.com/20055988/64872977-07741100-d5fd-11e9-9f3f-bb3197a149b6.png">

 Below is a link to video of the gameplay from which this last screenshot was taken.
 Make sure to play in 1440p or at least 1080p.
-The actual gameplay is much higher quality and not jittery but for now this is fine.
+The actual gameplay is much higher quality and not jittery.
 Right click the first link and select "open in new tab", then open the second link and set the resolution to the highest your internet can handle!
-Around 3:50 is when it stats to get really outrageous.
+3 minutes 50 seconds is when it stats to get really outrageous.

 Music (Chameleon): https://www.youtube.com/watch?v=UbkqE4fpvdI